 - What are the natural resources and how do they impact your story?

-- Are they aliens, monsters, or some other new species?
+- Are they aliens, monsters, or some new species?

-When writing The Lord of the Rings, Tolkien gave Frodo a past, certain personality traits, and unique morals.
-But he first had to determine what a hobbit looked like and how he lived.
+In The Lord of the Rings, Tolkien gave Frodo a past, personality traits, and morals.
+But he first determined what a hobbit looked like and how he lived.

 - How big is their population (i.e., how big is your world)?